A ‘toolkit’ approach to interventions is a starting point for designing

 Toolkit Interventions

-Sustainable drainage systems are an important element for urban developments.
+Sustainable drainage systems (SuDs) are an important element for urban developments.
 Areas of connected soil creates a resilient network of street trees and native planting that filters stormwater, reduces flood risk, increases habitat, and creates a welcoming environment.

 Toolkit Interventions